jamesaorson/xanderos/README.md

 OSX uses `lldb` which is not compatible with the ELF file format (neither is the `gdb` available on Homebrew's repos)

+You may also need to install `texinfo` if errors occur when running `make install`.

 ```sh
 cd /tmp/src
 curl -O http://ftp.rediris.es/mirror/GNU/gdb/gdb-8.2.tar.gz